adityadlele/linux101/_sources/lecture1.md

 molecules while approaching the accuracy of the QC methods.

 ## What is an interatomic potential?
-To understand the atomic motion, we first need to understand the forces and energies among these atoms.
+To understand the atomic motion, we first need to understand the forces and energies between these atoms.
 Imagine a car driving on a straight road.
 The position of the car as a function of time can be determined using Newtons laws of motion.
 However, to determine the velocity or acceleration of the vehicle, we also need to calculate the energy produced by the engine as a function of time.
-This energy would be a function of fuel intake, wnd resistance and several other factors.
+This energy would be a function of fuel intake, wind resistance and several other factors.
 Similarly, a molecular dynamics potential defines the energy of the system as a function of interatomic distances and configurations.
-These interatomc potential are the driving engine of the molecular dynamics simulations.
+These interatomic potential are the driving engines of the molecular dynamics simulations.

 The form of the interatomic potential depends on the application it has been developed for.
 Let us consider the example of an inert gas.
 Assume that we want to model the motion of an inert gas and derive useful properties such as its density as a function of temperature and pressure.
 Given that